molikto/mlang/README.md

 we represent recursive references directly by recursive data structure, with a trick of mutation and nulls

-there are actually syntaxtial changes in values, like restriction, reify, they all maintain the mutual reference.
+values is considered "context free", all operation done on a value don't need to be pass in a context object, but nontheless, you need to know if a value is valid in current context, for eaxmple reading back a value defined locally in a global context will result in rebinding error

-unlike normalization by evaluation, redux (application, projection, cubical hcom etc.) etc is translated to stuck values. this is because elaborator needs to fill holes by reify from value, and directly normalizing all redux (out side of a closure) will make the term very big
+unlike normalization by evaluation, redux (application, projection, cubical hcom etc.) etc is translated to values, not directly performing the operation. this is because elaborator needs to fill holes by reify from value, and directly normalizing all redux (out side of a closure) will make the term very big

-values is considered "context free", all operation done on a value don't need to be pass in a context object
+values can be manipulated like syntax, like restriction, reify, support. but you need to maintain the mutual reference, it is a little bit trickier, but not much

 #### reductions

+but most importantly values can have whnf. this is not a syntactical operation.

 we have weak head normal form defined on hoas, `wnhf`, the `app` closure application is call-by-need because we implemented whnf caching

+### elaboration

+elaboration is standard bidiractional elaboration

-### recursive elaboration
+#### recursive elaboration

-recursive code is done by everytime a new item in a let expression (or global) is added to the context, we re-evaluate all stuff that depends on it recursively and rewire the pointers, these ones refers to a open variable before
+for a item that previously declared but not defined, when it is defined, we re-evaluate all stuff that depends on it recursively and rewire the pointers, these ones refers to a open variable before

+### types system

-### structural types
+#### structural data types

 unlike almost all implementations, we try to treat type definitions structural. validity of recursive definitions can mostly done by syntax restrictions, just like how people makes "nested inductive definitions" works (I suppose). so there is no "schema" of parameterized inductive type definitions, just recursive sum types under a telescope, the "schema" then is a semantics level predicate, not syntax level construction